Reboot a server

 To halt a server, you need remote access to the server using an account with superuser or administrator permissions.
 For information about logging in to a cloud server, see Connect to a cloud server.

-Note: Shutting down a server does not stop billing for the server, because resources are still allocated to the server instance.
-Billing for a server stops only when the server is deleted.
+Note: Shutting down a server does not stop billing for the server because the server still has resources allocated to the server instance.
+Billing for a server stops only when someone deletes the server.

 Log in as a sudo-enabled user via SSH and enter the following command: